-In 2019, the Green Implementation Advancement Board (GIAB) made a recommendation to the City Commission to amend the LDRs to require that all new construction, whether public or private, over 5,000 square feet obtain Leadership in Energy and Environmental Design (LEED) Certification of minimum Gold level or the equivalent of a nationally recognized certification standard.
-The City Commission agreed with the recommendation as a means of pursuing more sustainable and efficient green building requirements for both private and public development within the city.
+In 2019, the Green Implementation Advancement Board (GIAB) made a recommendation to the City Commission to amend the LDRs to require that all new construction, whether public or private, over 5,000 square feet obtain LEED Certification of minimum Gold level or the equivalent of a nationally recognized certification standard.
+The City Commission agreed with the recommendation as a means of pursuing more sustainable and energy efficient green building requirements for both private and public development within the city.

-The LDRs currently require LEED certification of a silver level or higher, or equivalent certification, for new construction consisting of 50,000sf or more within the Central Business District (CBD).
-In the Mixed Residential, Office, and Commercial (MROC) zoning district. green building certification, achieving a minimum of LEED silver level, makes available a development bonus for a proposed self-service storage facility that exceeds the permitted floor area limit.
+The LDRs currently require LEED certification of a silver level or higher, or equivalent certification, for new construction of buildings 50,000 square feet or more within the Central Business District (CBD).
+In the Mixed Residential, Office, and Commercial (MROC) zoning district, a project that includes a self-service storage facility is required to select from a list of development bonuses that includes achieving a minimum of LEED silver level green building certification.

-A review of permits from 2018 - 2020 indicated that approximately 50 permits were issued over the three years for new development projects or additions involving 5,000 square feet or more.
+A review of permits from 2018 - 2020 indicated that approximately 50 permits were issued over the three-year period for new development projects or additions 5,000 square feet or greater.
 Most of these permits were for single-family residences and commercial construction projects.
+It is anticipated that the proposed amendment will impact a similar number of projects in the future.

-The following timeline highlights the City's support for green initiatives.
+The following timeline highlights the City's ongoing support for green initiatives.

-- 2009: Community organized Green Task Force report submitted to the City Commission. - Green Task Force established by City Commission. - City established its 1st Sustainability Officer position in Public Works Dept. - 2010: Green Task Force evolved to Green Implementation Advancement Board (GIAB) - 2015: CBD regulations require new construction 50,000sf or more to obtain United States Green Building Council (USGBC) Silver level or higher, or equivalent certification. - 2016: City of Delray Beach certified as a Silver Level Green Local Government by the Florida Green Building Coalition. - 2019: GIAB recommended requirement for all new development 5,000+sf to obtain LEED Certification of minimum Gold Level or equivalent. - 2020: Always Delray Comprehensive Plan adopted, includes Conservation, Sustainability, and Resiliency (CSR) Element; and Performance Measure: Increase in the number of green buildings in the city.
+2009: Community organized Green Task Force report submitted to the City Commission.

+Green Task Force established by City Commission.

+City established its 1st Sustainability Officer position in Public Works Dept.

+2010: Green Task Force evolved to Green Implementation Advancement Board (GIAB)

+2015: CBD regulations require new construction 50,000 square feet or more to obtain United States Green Building Council (USGBC) LEED Silver level or higher, or equivalent certification.

+2016: City of Delray Beach certified as a Silver Level Green Local Government by the Florida Green Building Coalition.

+2019: GIAB recommended requirement for all new development 5,000+ square feet to obtain LEED Certification of minimum Gold Level or equivalent.

+2020: Always Delray Comprehensive Plan adopted, includes Conservation, Sustainability, and Resiliency (CSR) Element; and Performance Measure: Increase in the number of green buildings in the city.
-Attachments: